Getting Started with Actian Zen

 Actian Zen engines support a wide variety of development environments, including SQL (ODBC, JDBC, ADO.NET, and more) and NoSQL (Btrieve, Btrieve 2).
-What makes Actian Zen unique is the ability to access your data using any mix of environments and applications – a Btrieve2 application running on an Android phone can access data residing on an iPhone or a Raspberry Pi at the same time as an ODBC application running locally on those devices.
+What makes Actian Zen unique is the ability to access your data using any mix of environments and applications – a Btrieve 2 application running on an Android phone can access data residing on an iPhone or a Raspberry Pi at the same time as a SQL application running locally on those devices.

 In this guide, we will step through tutorials covering basic commands and procedures for setting up the Actian Zen database, configuring a programming environment, and performing simple Create, Read, Update, Delete (CRUD) operations.

 The navigation menu on the left lists a range of scenarios for installing and setting up Actian Zen and accessing its data.